xyxj1024/envoy-playground/README.md

 which is defined in [this Go module](https://pkg.go.dev/github.com/docker/docker).

+Configuration discovery in [Traefik](https://github.com/traefik/traefik) is achieved through *Providers*.
+The providers are infrastructure components, whether orchestrators, container engines, cloud providers, or key-value stores.
+The idea is that Traefik queries the provider APIs in order to find relevant information about routing, and when Traefik detects a change, it dynamically updates the routes.

-When using Docker as a [provider](https://doc.traefik.io/traefik/providers/overview/), [Traefik](https://github.com/traefik/traefik) uses container labels to retrieve its [routing](https://doc.traefik.io/traefik/routing/providers/docker) configuration.
+When using Docker as a [provider](https://doc.traefik.io/traefik/providers/overview/), Traefik uses container labels to retrieve its [routing](https://doc.traefik.io/traefik/routing/providers/docker) configuration.
 By default, Traefik watches for container-level labels on a standalone Docker Engine.
 When using Docker compose, labels are specified by the directive `labels` from the "[services](https://docs.docker.com/compose/compose-file/compose-file-v3/#service-configuration-reference)" objects.
 While in Swarm Mode, Traefik uses labels found on services, not on individual containers.
 Therefore, if you use a compose file with Swarm Mode, labels should be defined in the [`deploy`](https://docs.docker.com/compose/compose-file/compose-file-v3/#labels-1) part of your service.

 #### [Registrator](https://gliderlabs.github.io/registrator/latest/): Service registry bridge for Docker